-- · changes in general economic conditions, both domestic and foreign, - · material reduction in revenues, - material changes in interest rates, - ability to collect in a timely manner a material amount of receivables, - · increased competitive pressures, - adverse effect on increases in prices of raw materials; - changes in federal, state and local laws and regulations, especially environmental regulations or the American Reinvestment and Recovery Act, or in interpretation of such,

-- · releases of pollutants into the environment exceeding our permitted limits, - · material increases in equipment, maintenance, operating or labor costs not presently anticipated by us, - the requirement to use internally generated funds for purposes not presently anticipated, - · the inability to secure additional financing for planned capital expenditures or financing obligations coming due in the near future, - substantial existing indebtedness; - material changes in the cost of certain precious metals, anhydrous ammonia, natural gas, copper, steel and purchased components, - limitations due to financial covenants; - · changes in competition, - · the loss of any significant customer, - increase in cost to maintain internal controls over financial reporting; - · changes in operating strategy or development plans, - · inability to fund the working capital and expansion of our businesses, - · problems with product equipment, - · changes in the production efficiency of our facilities, - · adverse results in our contingencies including pending litigation, - unplanned downtime at one or more of our chemical facilities; - · changes in production rates at any of our chemical plants; - · inability to obtain necessary raw materials and purchased components, - material increases is cost of raw materials; - material changes in our accounting estimates, - · significant problems within our production equipment, - · fire or natural disasters, - inability to obtain or retain our insurance coverage, - · obtaining necessary permits; - · third-party financing; - risk associated with drilling natural gas wells; - · changes in fertilizer production; - reduction in acres planted for crops requiring fertilizer; - · decrease in duties for Ukraine and Russian AN products resulting in an increase in foreign AN products into the U.S. - uncertainties in estimating natural gas reserves; - volatility of natural gas prices; - · weather conditions; - · increase in imported agricultural products; - other factors described in the MD&A contained in this report, and - · other factors described in "Risk Factors" and "Special Note Regarding Forward-Looking Statements" contained in our 2013 Form 10-K.
+- changes in general economic conditions, both domestic and foreign; - material reduction in revenues; - material changes in interest rates; - ability to collect in a timely manner a material amount of receivables; - increased competitive pressures; - adverse effect on increases in prices of raw materials; - changes in federal, state and local laws and regulations, especially environmental regulations or the American Reinvestment and Recovery Act, or in interpretation of such; - releases of pollutants into the environment exceeding our permitted limits; - material increases in equipment, maintenance, operating or labor costs not presently anticipated by us; - the requirement to use internally generated funds for purposes not presently anticipated; - the inability to secure additional financing for planned capital expenditures or financing obligations coming due in the near future; - substantial existing indebtedness; - material changes in the cost of certain precious metals, anhydrous ammonia, natural gas, copper, steel and purchased components; - limitations due to financial covenants; - changes in competition; - the loss of any significant customer; - increase in cost to maintain internal controls over financial reporting; - changes in operating strategy or development plans; - inability to fund the working capital and expansion of our business; - problems with product equipment; - changes in the production efficiency of our facilities; - adverse results in our contingencies including pending litigation; - unplanned downtime at one or more of our chemical facilities; - changes in production rates at any of our chemical plants; - inability to obtain necessary raw materials and purchased components; - material increases is cost of raw materials; - material changes in our accounting estimates; - significant problems within our production equipment; - fire or natural disasters; - inability to obtain or retain our insurance coverage; - obtaining necessary permits; - third-party financing; - risk associated with drilling natural gas wells; - changes in fertilizer production; - reduction in acres planted for crops requiring fertilizer; - decrease in duties for Ukraine and Russian AN products resulting in an increase in foreign AN products into the U.S. - uncertainties in estimating natural gas reserves; - volatility of natural gas prices; - weather conditions; - increase in imported agricultural products; - · other factors described in the MD&A contained in this report, and - other factors described in "Risk Factors" and "Special Note Regarding Forward-Looking Statements" contained in our 2013 Form 10-K and in our quarterly report on Form 10-Q for the three months ended March 31, 2014.